 Each year the program hires and trains new leadership to help our incoming students transition into life at Franklin Pierce.
 It’s an exceptionally important role and only the most positive mentors will be considered.
 This outdoor program is a great way for students to connect with peers, while learning to overcome challenges and learn new skills.
 Trip leaders are the catalysts that allow students to develop as a group.

-Following WFA/CPR training leaders-in-training take to the woods and rivers to go over basic backcountry living skills along with specific competencies in backpacking, kayaking, and mountain biking.
+Following WFA/CPR training leaders-in-training take to the woods and rivers to go over basic backcountry living skills along with specific competencies in backpacking and kayaking.
 Specific training will involve the following:

 Backpacking: How to pack a backpack, fitting your pack, trail etiquette, and blister awareness.